wp-plugins/customericare-livechat/readme.txt

 == Description ==
 CustomerIcare is an affordable live chat software built to help small businesses increase their online sales.

 Our WordPress plugin lets you add the chat window to your website in few seconds without any coding knowledge!
-What the video below to see how it works.
+Watch the video below to see how it works.

 [youtube https://www.youtube.com/watch?v=xNxQAWJy2-w]

 - Features

    * One-click installation.
 Can’t be easier.
    * You can see people on your site